 Top Spots When Visiting The Louvre: #3 Remains of the medieval Louvre Castle

-Visiting The Louvre can only be done properly if you pay a visit the medieval remains of the old Louvre fortress which are accessible for everyone at The Carrousel du Louvre.
+Visiting The Louvre can only be done properly if you visit the medieval remains of the old Louvre fortress which are accessible for everyone at The Carrousel du Louvre.
 Discovered when the Louvre Museum was built, these remains are former fortress walls that date back to the middle-ages.
 A new installation from contemporary artist Joseph Kosuth is currently on display on the remaining walls of the ancient fortress, juxtaposing the old with the new to create a striking exhibition.
 To see the medieval fortress walls, enter the Carrousel du Louvre and turn right when you arrive at the inverse pyramid.
 You won’t want to miss this!

 When visiting the Louvre, be sure to check out The Touch Gallery, a new space that provides Louvre visitors with an interactive exhibit that let’s you experience sculpture differently.
 The Touch Gallery was created to provide disabled patrons with new and unique ways of connecting to art.
 At the gallery, you’ll find casts of some of the museums most-celebrated works.
 The gallery is also child-friendly and a great hit with the museum’s younger patrons.
 While disabled visitors are the target audience of the gallery, The Touch Gallery encourages everyone to learn how to use touch as an interpretive tool.